MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 ===================

 As with syllables, encoding utterances consists of two steps.
 The first is marking the "words" that are actually non-speech elements within the transcript.
 When a corpus is first imported, every annotation is treated as speech.
-As such, encoding labels like ``<SIL>`` as pause elements and not actual speech sounds is a crucial first step.
+So we muist first encode labels like ``<SIL>`` as pause elements and not actual speech sounds:

 .. code-block:: python